Galaxy Alignments with Surrounding Structure in the Sloan Digital Sky Survey

 In this normalized linear fit, the only variable parameter is the slope $\eta$.

-The best fitting slope $\eta$ for each subsample is found by doing a linear least-squares fit; the resulting fits are shown as the red lines in Figure~\ref{fig:3}.
+The best fitting slope $\eta$ and its corresponding $1 \sigma$ error for each subsample is found by doing a linear least-squares fit; the resulting fits are shown as the red lines in Figure~\ref{fig:3}.
 In addition, we perform non-parametric Kolmogorov-Smirnov (KS) tests, comparing the cumulative distribution function for the unbinned data with the cumulative distribution function for our assumed linear fit,

-The gray lines in each panel of Figure~\ref{fig:3} represent the range in the slope $\eta$ for which the KS test yields a probability $P_\textrm{ks} \geq 0.1$.
-The KS test indicates that both blue subsamples are consistent with having a random distribution of alignment angle: the assumption of $\eta = 0$ yields $P_\textrm{ks} = 0.82$ for the faint blue subsample and $P_\textrm{ks} = 0.63$ for the luminous blue subsample.
+The gray lines in each panel of Figure~\ref{fig:3} represent the range in the slope $\eta$ for which the KS test yields a probability $P_\mathrm{ks} \geq 0.1$.
+The KS test indicates that both blue subsamples are consistent with having a random distribution of alignment angle: the assumption of $\eta = 0$ yields $P_\mathrm{ks} = 0.99$ for the faint blue subsample and $P_\mathrm{ks} = 0.41$ for the luminous blue subsample.